 It should be noted that all of these functions have been available as stand-alone solutions.
 The question isn’t whether you’ve hopped on the Marketing Automation bandwagon, it’s really about which of these four things you’ve put to use in your organization?

 In a yearend roundtable by the Marketing Automation Institute, a panel was discussing how well automation tools have been adopted by certain industries.
 Bryan Brown of Silverpop said,“[Some] industry verticals are fast adopters of marketing automation.
 They get it, they know that they need to revamp their sales, they get that there is a ‘buyer 2.0’, they realize all of this.
 They want to invest.
 They are ready to [implement] marketing automation, and they are committed to it.”

 His reasoning for why small to mid-sized companies adopt marketing automation so quickly is that their business models call for hypergrowth and that this forces the marketing and sales functions to work together closely, with the help of these new tools.
 So while I discourage firms from running out in haste to buy Marketing Automation suites, they’re not off the hook.
 I encourage them to follow the marketing principles these vendors have codified in their products, by starting off with tools that perform individual functions like contextual autoresponder emails and optimized landing pages.

-My advice is to try low-cost tools (some are actually free) for each function you need, and when you are using them in concert enough to warrant a full-solution, educate yourself on how to use marketing automation suites, such as by visiting the linked article below.
+My advice is to try low-cost tools (some are actually free) for each function you need.
+When you are using them in concert enough to warrant a full-solution, educate yourself on how to use marketing automation suites, such as by visiting the linked article below.

 image credit: Rube Goldberg machine, New Yorker (public domain)